michel4j/uso/docs/source/admin_guide/installation.rst

    This python script needs external dependencies which are listed in the ./deploy/requirements.txt file.
 Therefore, you need to install the dependencies first, or run the command from your fully setup development environment::

-        ./deploy/generate-data.py /path/to/clsi-uso-instance/usonline/local
+        ./deploy/generate-data.py -u 1000 -p 500 /path/to/clsi-uso-instance/usonline/local

-    This will create a set of fake proposals, experiments, and users in the `local/kickstart` directory, and also generate fake user profile images in the `local/media` directory.
+    This will create 500 fake proposals, and 1000 fake users in the `local/kickstart` directory, and also generate fake user profile images in the `local/media` directory.

 5. **Start the USO Instance:**